Top SQL Interview Examples for Experienced Developer

 8. How do you use the LISTAGG() function for string aggregation?

-LISTAGG() concatenates values from multiple rows into a single string.
+LISTAGG() aggregates string values from multiple rows into a single, comma-separated string, useful for reporting and summaries.

 SELECT department_id,